 Third-Party Lawsuits for Injuries at Work

 Fortunately, often someone other than the employer or a co-employee is responsible for the accident.
 In such cases, a “third-party lawsuit” can be brought against that negligent party.
-It is this type of case that Gregory J. Cannata & Associates, LLP handles.
+It is this type of case that Cannata, Hendele & Cannata, LLP handles.

 We work together with our clients' Workers' Compensation attorney to maximize the recoveries in each venue.
 If our clients do not already have a Workers' Compensation attorney to represent them before the Workers' Compensation Board, we can refer them to attorneys specializing in this area.